3mdeb/openpower-coreboot-docs/devnotes/mvpd_partition_structure.md

 ```

 ## Record
-Each record includes some kind of address which purpouse is yet unknown,
+Each `Record` includes some kind of address which purpouse is yet unknown,
-RT keyword holding 1 byte of data, string name of the record
+RT `Keyword` holding 1 byte of data, string name of the record
-and an array of keywords which can be as long as the next record doesn't begin.
+and an array of `Keywords` which can be as long as
+the space before the next `Keyword` beginning.

 Following records are present in MVPD after Hostboot has filled the partition:\
 `CP00`, `CRP0`, `LRP0`, `LRP1`,\